 The reserve is likely to have formally maintained sports turf for a mixture of winter and/or summer sport.
 The sports turf areas are maintained to standards reflective of Council's Policies for sports code use.
 The reserve may also accommodate hard court or other built recreation facilities.

 There will be high usage at peak times as these reserves are designed for local team sports.

-Provision of sports fields and reserve land for recreation facilities that meet the needs of the major field based sports and other recreation activities.
+Level of service statement Provision of sportsfields and reserve land for recreation facilities that meet the needs of the major field based sports and other recreation activities.
 Total operating cost \$ 595,143.00 - 2015/16